Landing Page Optimization

 What is an Ideal Landing Page Optimization Process?

-When optimizing your landing pages, it’s always ideal to follow a set process to ensure they attain perfection.
+When optimizing or doing landing page testing, it’s always ideal to follow a set process to ensure they attain perfection.
 And, one of the best processes we typically vouch for is following the conversion pyramid as suggested by the Eisenberg brothers.

 The pyramid typically comprises of five critical stages and it looks something like this: